Rian-D/basic_app/README.md

-Skyscanner Front-End Software Engineering virtual experience programme on Forage
+Skyscanner Front-End Software Engineering virtual experience programme on Forage.
-- November 2024

  * Completed a job simulation where I built a web application using React as a front-end engineer at Skyscanner.